adrian-d-hidalgo/nestjs-mcp-server/.handbook/GIT_GUIDELINES.md

 If conflicts arise when merging:

-1. Pull the latest changes from the target branch
+1. Pull the latest changes from `main`
 2. Resolve conflicts locally
 3. Commit the resolved conflicts
 4. Push the changes to your branch

 ## Branch Protection and Pull Request Rules

-- Only `main`, `develop`, and `release/*` branches accept pull requests.
-PRs to any other branch are not permitted.
+- Only `main` and `release/*` branches accept pull requests.
+PRs to any other branch are not permitted (except `relfix/*` to `release/*`).
-- The branches `main`, `develop`, and all `release/*` branches **must be protected** against direct push and force push.
+- The branches `main` and all `release/*` branches **must be protected** against direct push and force push.
 Only merges via pull request are allowed.
 - All other branches (e.g., `feature/*`, `bugfix/*`, `hotfix/*`, `relfix/*`) can receive updates via direct push.
-- This ensures the stability and integrity of the main development and release branches, while allowing flexibility in feature and fix branches.
+- This ensures the stability and integrity of the main and release branches, while allowing flexibility in feature and fix branches.

 ## Revert and Rebase Policy